 Reimagining America’s Role and Ambitions in a New Middle East

 As News Director of NewYorker.com, David Rohde is at the helm of online news coverage at one of the country’s most respected magazines—a bastion of fact-checked journalism in an era of ‘fake news.’
-A Pulitzer Prize-winning journalist and former war correspondent, Rohde wrestles every day with fairness, facts, online propaganda, and how to respond to the polarization bankrupting our politics.
+A two-time Pulitzer Prize-winning journalist and former war correspondent, Rohde wrestles every day with fairness, facts, online propaganda, and how to respond to the polarization bankrupting our politics.
 His latest book, In Deep: The FBI, the CIA, and the Truth about America's "Deep State", is slated for an April 2020 release—just in time for the election.

 “I still believe that the heart of journalism must be original, fact-based reporting.
 And in the Trump era, journalists must operate at our fastest and most accurate and ethical rate ever.”— David Rohde